-To start with the persistent argument across all of genre that humanity must be left to make its own mistakes, that every super powered person who attempts to relieve humanity of this apparently basic human right (though needless to say it doesn’t appear in the Universal Declaration of Human Rights or any other such document) is a villain.
+To start with the persistent argument across all of genre that humanity must be left to make its own mistakes, that every super-powered person who attempts to relieve humanity of this apparently basic human right (though needless to say it doesn’t appear in the Universal Declaration of Human Rights or any other such document) is a villain.

-Two weeks ago, when Israel and Palestine were blowing each other up and posturing that considerably greater violence was to come, Hilary Clinton and Mohammed Morsi brokered a peace that neither side sought.
+In 2012, when Israel and Palestine were blowing each other up and posturing that considerably greater violence was to come, Hilary Clinton and Mohammed Morsi brokered a peace that neither side sought.
 Israel seemed hell bent on “making its own mistakes” by eradicating Palestine and Hamas was equally committed to “making its own mistakes” by bombing whatever bit of Israel it could direct rockets at.
 Now, nobody would suggest that Clinton and Morsi’s role was anything other than coercive – without the backing of the US and Egypt, Israel and Palestine respectively could not expect to continue existing.
 And nobody in their right mind would say that this peace deal removed anyone’s fundamental rights to anything.
 The entire international legal machinery is designed to prevent humanity making its worst mistakes.

 When Superman destroyed all the nuclear weapons in Superman IV (see the opposite argument), he wasn’t removing humanity’s dubious right to make its own mistakes.
 He was helping us be the best we can be, rather than defending our worst.
 The Nuclear Disarmament treaties are the best of humans, but which our corrupt politics is too broken to implement.
 That is, the international community had already decided nukes should go, they just couldn’t make it happen.
 When Superman decided he was in error he became less than a hero, he became a colluder with all the powerful regimes who use their position to tyrannize the weak.